 Everyone in New Zealand dreams of the quarter-acre section, with a white picket fence, and a lovely backyard.
-But… Does everyone in New Zealand actually dream of this?
+But… Is everyone in New Zealand actually eager to pursue the home buying journey.

 Since data was first recorded in this beautiful country in the 1920s, 60% of Kiwi’s are renters forever.
 The dream of buying a home and setting down roots might actually be dying out, as more and more younger folks simply put buying a home in the ‘too hard’ basket.
 We have moved from a plot of land and a house, to an apartment or a townhouse.
 More Kiwi’s are looking overseas for better pay and opportunities, or are leading the nomadic lifestyle.